AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/rak-tulkhesh-erlw.md

       \ those of the new form, except any class features or legendary actions of that\
       \ form."
     "name": "Change Shape"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Rak Tulkhesh can expend a use to take one of the following actions.
+Rak\
+  \ Tulkhesh regains all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Rak Tulkhesh makes one weapon attack."
     "name": "Attack"